Any marketing venture is complicated.

 When you map up your strategic plan, you can finally launch your campaign.

 Phase #4: Launch a marketing campaign

-The responsibilities of a marketing project manager during the campaign are:
+The responsibilities of a marketing project manager during the campaign include:

-- To have regular meetings with supporting teams to check if everything runs as planned, and,
+- Having regular meetings with supporting teams to check if everything runs as planned, and,

-- To keep in touch with stakeholders who should be informed on the campaign progress.
+- Keeping in touch with stakeholders who should be informed of the campaign’s progress.